David Rozehnal

 David Rozehnal (born 5 July 1980) is a Czech former professional footballer who played as a centre-back.
 He played for a host of European clubs, making over 400 appearances in a career spanning almost two decades, and retired from the professional game in April 2018.
 Internationally Rozehnal made 60 appearances for the Czech Republic, appearing in three major tournaments: Euro 2004, the 2006 FIFA World Cup and Euro 2008.

 Early life

 Rozehnal was born in Šternberk and raised in Kožušany.
 He comes from a sports family, his father was a second-league football player, his mother played competitive handball.
 His father then trained amateur club Sokol Kožušany, where Rozehnal started with football.

 Club career

+Sigma Olomouc

+Rozehnal joined the senior team at Sigma Olomouc in 1999 from the Sigma Olomouc B youth team.
+He finished as a runner-up in the 2000 UEFA Intertoto Cup, and he was also part of the Sigma Olomouc team which finished in third place in 2000–01.

 Club Brugge

 In 2003, Rozehnal joined Belgian club Club Brugge.
 Shortly after joining the club he was part of the side which defeated AC Milan at the San Siro in the UEFA Champions League.
 He won the Belgian Cup in his first season with Brugge and the Belgian League in the 2004–05 season.